-It has been agreed that the scope of the EIS shall encompass those issues clearly related to the expansion of the existing Olympic Dam development and the potential impacts on the region.
+The EIS shall encompass those issues clearly related to the expansion of the existing Olympic Dam development and the potential impacts on the region.
 These issues include, among others, the construction operation and rehabilitation of the mine site and associated infrastructure, including power, water, gas, rail, airport and port, ore processing operations, the management of tailings and waste rock and transport of uranium within Australia for export.
 The scope of the assessment will not include broader issues relating to the use of exported uranium in the nuclear fuel cycle.
 Issues relating to the use of exported uranium in the nuclear fuel cycle are beyond the control of the proponent and it would be impractical for the proponent to address these issues in the EIS.